dayurihti/picture-naming-task/README.md

 **NOTES**

+1. Please run the task on PsychoPy 25.2.0 (beta) because the task is sensitive with the software version.
-1. When opening PsychoPy builder, please open the microphone settings on each trials, and set up the recording device you want to use properly.
+2. When opening PsychoPy builder, please open the microphone settings on each trials, and set up the recording device you want to use properly.
-2. You can adjust the language cue (on the "language_cue" folder) with the other country flags based on your research needs.
+3. You can adjust the language cue (on the "language_cue" folder) with the other country flags based on your research needs.